larissadj/Smach_simple_StateMachine/README.md

-# Smach_simple_StateMachine
+# ArduSub Smach StateMachine

+## Description
-This a simple smach state machine interfacing with ArduSub firmware in the SITL simulator
+This is simple [SMACH](http://wiki.ros.org/smach) state machine to perform a simple automous mission using a custom ROS services in the [SITL](https://www.ardusub.com/developers/sitl.html) simulator using the ArduSub Firmware

+## Dependencies
+- ArduSub
+- MAVROS
+- SMACH
+- SITL